Procaseycash/ng-pure-datatable/README.md

   };

-  constructor(private ngPureDataTableEventService: NgPureDataTableEventService, private http: HttpClient) {
+  constructor(private ngPureDataTableEventService: NgPureDataTableEventService, private http: HttpCl) {

     this.ngPureDataTableEventService.on(this.key, (res) => {
       if (res['type'] && res['type'] === 'search') {